-I was a craft worker for many years and one of the things I use to make were stress stones.
-First I would find nice smooth stones and often got one with a crack on one side that could be imagined as a mouth (as you can see in the photo above) to give them a bit of character.
+I was a craft worker for many years, and one of the things I use to make was stress stones.
+First, I would find nice smooth stones and often got one with a crack on one side that could be imagined as a mouth (as you can see in the photo above) to give them a bit of character.
 I then painted on the eyes with acrylic paint and gave them a pupil with a permanent marker.

-If I had, or was part of a craft exhibition I always had a bowl or them with me.
+If I had or was part of a craft exhibition, I always had a bowl of them with me.
 I also wrote a short verse and included it with each stone.

 "If you are feeling low and in need of comfort, or just want someone to talk to...

 This stone will listen without getting angry or answering back.